 Fourteen categories have been identified and mapped within the City (Table 6.1).
 Urban and built-up areas were separated into ten categories and undeveloped areas were separated into four categories.
 The existing land use map illustrates the distribution of land uses throughout the City (Figure 6.1).
-The map was generated using ancillary data sets, such as the Alpena Area-wide Transportation Plan, National Wetlands Inventory, 1998 Existing Land Use and 2002 digital aerial photography.
+The map was generated using ancillary data sets including the 2013 Existing Land Use and 2018 digital aerial photography.